Nathan Healy

 Connecticut Electricity Prices

-Connecticut residents pay some of the highest electricity rates in the country — and costs have climbed sharply in recent years.
+Connecticut homeowners pay some of the highest electricity rates in the country — and the trend isn’t moving in their favor.

 Price of Energy: Connecticut vs National Average